 In that case, having a one-size-fits all approach for a 30 60 90 day plan isn’t going to work.

-That said, you don’t want to be drawing up a fresh 90 plan every single time.
-Sure, if you’re a small organization that hires a handful of people a year you could get away with this, but what if you’re hiring by the hundreds of thousands?
+But, you don’t want to be drawing up a fresh 90 plan every single time.
+Sure, if you’re a small organization that hires a handful of people a year, you could get away with this.
+But what if you’re hiring by the hundreds or thousands?